Ontica/Empiria.Land.Extranet/README.md

 ## Overview

 Provides Empiria Land services for large users like notaries, judges and other government entities and authorities.
-Services include deeds recording requests, preventive notes registration, certified copies, real estate certificates emission, and documents and images search services as well.
+Services include recording requests of legal instruments, preventive notes registration, certified copies, real estate certificates emission, and documents and images search services as well.

 ## Quick start